NannyML/nannyml/docs/examples/green_taxi.rst

 Analysing ML model performance in production
 ============================================

-We need to create a reference and analysis set to properly analyze the model performance in production.
+We need to create a reference and monitored set to properly analyze the model performance in production.

 * **Reference dataset:** The reference dataset should be one where the model behaves as expected.
 Ideally, one that the model did not see during training, but we know the correct targets and the model's predictions.
 This dataset allows us to establish a baseline for every metric we want to monitor.
 Ideally, we use the test set as a reference set, which is what we use in the code cell below.
-* **Analysis dataset:** The analysis dataset is typically the latest production data up to a desired point in the past, which should be after the reference period ends.
-The analysis period is not required to have targets available.
-The analysis period is where NannyML analyzes/monitors the model's performance and data drift of the model using the knowledge gained from the reference set.
+* **Monitored dataset:** The monitored dataset is typically the latest production data up to a desired point in the past, which should be after the reference period ends.
+The monitored period is not required to have targets available.
+The monitored period is where NannyML analyzes/monitors the model's performance and data drift of the model using the knowledge gained from the reference set.

 .. nbimport::
     :path: ./example_notebooks/Examples Green Taxi.ipynb